 “It don’t matter.
 Just bring a shirt for her.”

 Manny retrieved a t-shirt and tossed it to me.
 I gratefully pulled on the shirt and instantly felt a little better.
-I grabbed my purse and followed Daryl out to his car.
+I swept my belongings back into my purse and followed Daryl out to his car.
 Surprisingly, he led me to a nondescript white economy car.
 I got in, took one look at the cracked steering column and understood that the car was stolen.
-I held out until we pulled out into the flow if traffic before I felt compelled to ask.
+I held out until we pulled out into the flow if traffic, before I felt compelled to ask.
 The suspense was eating away at me.

 “Where are you taking me?”